Climate of Mount Kenya: Overview

 Mount Kenya was an active volcano in the Pliocene, 2.5-5 million years ago (mya).
 5 mya the Mediterranean Sea was dry and the dunes of the Sahara were much further south; the area that is now Kenya was an arid savanna.
 By 3.7 mya the climate was much wetter than it is at present, and the broad pattern of vegetation in East Africa established, although there would still be much variation in species and altitudinal distribution due to climatic oscillations.
-2.5 mya the first of 21 major ice ages in the northern hemisphere during the Quaternary occurred.
+2.5 mya the first of 21 major ice ages in the Northern Hemisphere during the Quaternary occurred.
 Tropical Africa experienced much colder temperatures than at present.
 Ethiopian vegetation belts were lowered and a similar signal would have existed in Kenya.
 1 mya drier periods became more pronounced, a trend which loosely continues today.

 150 kya was the maximum of the penultimate major glaciation, which was the most extensive of the Pleistocene glaciations.
 This was followed by the moist Eemian interglacial when temperatures were warmer than present.
 An arid phase followed, lasting from 100 to 90 kya with dunes building up in Southern Africa, followed by a short but intense cold stage from 75 to 58 kya.
 Near the end of this cold phase the first Heinrich event (H6) occurred, releasing a mass of ice into the north Atlantic 66 kya.
 This caused cooler temperatures in the northern hemisphere and a cooler Himalaya which probably resulted in a weakening of the monsoon.
 A series of Heinrich events followed, with an associated drying of the East African climate at 50, 35, 30, 24, 16 and culminating with the Younger Dryas period 12kya.

 31-21 kya was a cool dry phase, with vegetation belts lowering.
 Upper montane forest species occurred where presently lower montane forest species are and there is evidence that montane forest was widespread at lower altitudes.
-The record from the Congo agrees with this but Lowe and Walker suggest that East Africa was moister than present.
+The record from the Congo Basin agrees with this but Lowe and Walker suggest that East Africa was moister than present.
 This discrepancy may possibly be explained by the difference in location for problems with calibrating the dates.